A whole family year, typeset and printed, with the stories kept alongside.

 £14.99 per family, per month

-Write as much as you want, up to six family members, and a printed Yearbook each year.
+Write as much as you like, up to six family members, and a printed Yearbook each year.

 A note from the founder

-I started Confinity because the apps that held my photos, files, and notes were not built for the one thing I most wanted to keep: the voice and texture of a person I loved.
-If this works, it should feel less like software and more like someone clearing a place at the table.
+I started Confinity because the apps that held my photos and files were never built for the one thing I most wanted to keep: the voice and feel of someone I loved.
+If it works, it should feel less like software and more like someone pulling out a chair for you at the table.

 No open tracking.
 No institutional seed capital.